 He knew by the shuffling of feet and hands tightening on canes as he spoke the words it was the wrong angle.
 A wave a quiet head shakes and quiet, but angry mutters followed his statement.
-The group clumped into small knots of folks, turned away from Chuck and Summer, whispering to themselves.
+The group clumped into small knots of folks, turning away from Chuck and Summer, and whispering to themselves.

 “I know,” she replied just as quietly, taking a half step closer until that well toned arm almost touched his sleeve.
 “I tried to tell you.
 They aren’t the ravaging beasts you think they are.
 Or,” she amended, “that you’re used to seeing.”